This 3-day Monterey itinerary will give you travel tips and ideas and help ensure you make the best of your time in Monterey in California.

 Monterey Bay Coastal Trail will take you through the marine-protected areas and up to Lovers Point Park.
 We stopped to watch the harbour seals happily lazing in the sea and on the beach.
 If you are lucky, you can spot sea otters, sea lions and even a whale!

 Lovers Point Park is a landscaped park of 4.4 acres.
 It has a sandy beach, a swimming pool and picnic areas.
-We stopped at the snack bar for an ice-cream.
+There’s also a snack bar, where we went for an ice-cream.

-Cannery Row was once the home to many Monterey sardine-canning factories and was immortalized by the novelist John Steinbeck.
+Historically, Cannery Row was home to many Monterey sardine-canning factories and was immortalized by the novelist John Steinbeck.

 Cannery Row is now a very touristy area, but there are plenty of shops, restaurants and wine-tasting to stop for.
-The Chimptrip boys loved the magic shop, where they show you some of their best tricks.
+Our favourite was the magic shop, where the shop assistant was happy to share some of his best tricks.

 Day 2: Point Lobos National Seashore & Carmel-by-the-Sea